faustozamparelli/FITM8/README.md

 1. Open the Discover modal view
 2. Check out the other runner's profile card with their next workout plan
 3. Swipe left/right based on your interest
+4. Join a run and go in the chat tab to see it

 ### Scenario